·7 min read

 • "Are you looking for a DIY solution or done-with-you support?"

 The answers reveal budget range without asking point-blank.
 Someone who has invested $5K in courses before can invest $5K again.
+When price does come up as a concern, see how to handle price objections in DMs without losing the sale.

 4. Decision-making ability